Southborough Church of England Primary School

 Pupil 1

 In the playmakers sessions we have been taught to be independent and able to teach others.
-On each day, we teach a new year group basic skill to work on their sport abilities.
-Depending on their year group, the skills set changes.
-We try and build their confidence and ability to play the game we set.
-This could be netball, basketball or even dodge ball but we are working on our own fun game for them to play.
+Depending on their year group, the skills set changes as we had to make the activities easier and harder depending on the pupils ability and age.
+We encouraged the children to build their confidence and ability to play the game we set.

 Pupil 2